mskp29/odin-recipes/README.md

-This project is a website for recipes.
+This if my first project from The Odin Project.
-It will be made using HTML.
+It is a website built using HTML to display recipes.